2024-25 RFP for Short-Term Study Abroad Programs

 - majority of the coursework takes place overseas;

-- a one-credit pre-course prepares students for the experience;
+- for undergraduates, a one-credit pre-course prepares students for the experience;

 - at a minimum, one 3-credit course while abroad (COLL300 eligible for undergraduate students)